 Previous experience of working with young people or of outdoor activities would be beneficial, but is not essential.
 No formal qualifications are required.

-What I hadn't anticipated was how much I would personally gain from the

-  experience.
-I came home with a great feeling of adventure; I had tackled

-  some fears of my own and feel a stronger person for it. - Ross Corker
+What I hadn't anticipated was how much I would personally gain from the experience.
+I came home with a great feeling of adventure; I had tackled some fears of my own and feel a stronger person for it. - Ross Corker

-  Volunteer training is offered at a weekend course held in the Brecon

-  Beacons; accommodation and food is provided.
-Sessions include understanding

-  difficult behaviour, safeguarding children and risk assessing, as well as

-  specific training around the camps, activities and the work of The Mitchemp
+Volunteer training is offered at a weekend course held in the Brecon Beacons; accommodation and food will be provided.
+Sessions include behaviour management, child protection, risk assessment, and the principals of outdoor education, as well as specific training around the camps, activities and the work of The Mitchemp Trust.

-  Trust.